-Pursuant to the Offering, the Company sold 120 million Offered Units at a price of CAD\$0.25 per Offered Unit for gross proceeds of \$22.4 million.
+Pursuant to the Offering, the Company sold 6 million Offered Units for gross proceeds of \$22.4 million.
 Each Offered Unit consists of one common share in the capital of SRHI (a "Common Share") and one Common Share purchase warrant in the capital of SRHI (an "Offered Warrant").
-Each Offered Warrant will expire on February 9, 2022 and has a strike price of CAD\$0.333 per Common Share.
-The Offered Warrants trade on the TSX under the symbol SRHI.WT.
+It takes 20 Offered Warrants to purchase 1 common share at a total exercise price of \$6.66, expiring on February 9, 2022.

-On October 2, 2017, the Company issued 51,191,847 common shares for \$6.4 million as part of the purchase price for its investment in MTV.
+On October 2, 2017, the Company issued 2.6 million common shares for \$6.4 million as part of the purchase price for its investment in MTV.
 See the section Business Combinations and Reverse Takeover elsewhere in this MD&A for additional details.